Can I Ship a Leased Car to Hawaii

 Before making your final decision on the vehicle you’ll want to own, research what brands are readily available on the islands.
 Otherwise, you’ll have to be okay with spending the extra cash to maintain it.

-Because car parts are quite costly and difficult to find in Aloha State; you’ll probably have to order it, have it shipped, and wait until it arrives at your location.
+Because car parts are quite costly and difficult to find in Aloha State; you’ll probably have to order them, have them shipped, and wait until it arrives at your location.
 This won’t be so pleasant when you’re in a rush to repair your car.

 If you’re looking to own a truck, they do tend to be more expensive so check the prices at Mainland to see if you can trim some fat from the cost.